Asthma and Allergy Forecast

 How does climate change impact seasonal allergies?

-Many people with allergies experience worse seasonal allergy symptoms when early spring weather fluctuates between warm and cold.
+Many people with allergies experience worse seasonal symptoms when early spring weather fluctuates between warm and cold.
 This is called the “priming effect.”
 When there’s an early warm spell, trees and grass release a first round of pollen.
 The resulting allergic reaction “primes” a person’s immune system for more severe pollen reactions later in the spring.

 During longer allergy seasons with high pollen counts, allergy patients may find they need to use more medication to manage symptoms.
 Talk with your doctor about whether you should adjust your allergy management plan or medication schedule.
 Your doctor can also discuss whether allergen immunotherapy for pollen is right for you.